-This morning drive to the private Ol Peteja Conservancy, a pristine environment with the ‘Big Five’, and the one and only chimpanzee sanctuary in Kenya.
+This morning drive to the private Ol Peteja Conservancy, a pristine environment with the ‘Big Five’, and the one and only chimpanzee sanctuary in Kenya (approximately 185 KM / 3 hours).
 (BLD)

 Sweetwater’s Tented Camp lies in the heart of the 90,000-acre privately owned Sweetwater’s Game Reserve, and offers magnificent views of game across the open plains to the snow-capped peaks of Mount Kenya.
 From the camp you can view and photograph wildlife in their natural habitat while you sip on a few drinks in the comfort of Sweetwaters.
 Once an original farmhouse, Sweetwaters Tented Camp offers a dining room, bar and reception area.
 Guests may also dine in the convenience of an outdoor setting.
 The camp features 56 luxury tents, each with its own private veranda overlooking the water hole.
 Day and night game drives are conducted by four-wheel drive vehicles, walking safaris escorted by a knowledgeable ranger, bird walks, and even camel safaris.